 Medical Assistance in Dying: Frequently Asked Questions for Care Professionals

 NSHA’s comprehensive policy provides details about medical assistance in dying within NSHA.
-If you have questions after reviewing the policy and these questions and answers the information does not answer your questions, please contact the office of Medical Affairs Advisor at 902-491-5892.
+If you have questions after reviewing the policy and these questions and answers the information does not answer your questions, please contact the office at 902-491-5892.
 The voicemail box will be checked regularly during the hours of 8:30 a.m. to 4:30 p.m., Monday to Friday, and we are committed to getting back to you as soon as possible.
 Please leave your name, number and a brief explanation of the information you are seeking so we can best address your questions and concerns.

 What is medical assistance in dying?